stoeps13/connections-doc/source/admin/install/t_install_dbs_sqlserver.md

     2. Enter the following command to create the application database table:

+        !!! note
-        **Note:** If your database server has multiple SQL Server instances, add the following parameter as the first parameter in each command:
+    If your database server has multiple SQL Server instances, add the following parameter as the first parameter in each command:

         -S sqlserver\_server\_name\\sqlserver\_server\_instance\_name